WLUM-FM: Gospel/R&B (1964-1979)

 The station was later sold and became WAWA-FM in 1964.
-The new format featured black gospel music and also simulcast the rhythm and blues format of the then-sister station WAWA (1590 AM) throughout the 1960s and most of the 1970s.
+The new format featured black gospel music during the day, and also featured after sunset the rhythm and blues format of the then-sister station WAWA (1590 AM) until 1979.

 Disco (1979-1982)

-Former Packer legend Willie Davis purchased and split the programming of the two stations on February 14, 1979, switching WAWA-FM to WLUM (short for We Love YoU Milwaukee!), and giving 102.1 FM its own distinct format focusing on disco music.
-At the time that WAWA-FM became WLUM, they also became the second station in Milwaukee to adopt the Disco format, as WNUW had already beat them to it in October 1978, even though their success would be short lived by August 1979.
+Former Packer legend Willie Davis purchased the two stations, and on February 14, 1979, switched WAWA-FM to WLUM (short for We Love YoU Milwaukee!), and giving 102.1 FM its own distinct format focusing on disco music.
+At the time that WAWA-FM became WLUM, they also became the second station in Milwaukee to adopt the Disco format, as WNUW had already beat them to it in October 1978, even though their success would be short lived by August 1979; by this point, WLUM would shift to a rhythmic contemporary direction.

-The daytime-only 1590 AM, still WAWA, later picked up the WLUM call letters.
-The AM station was long hampered by a weak signal, and when All Pro Broadcasting purchased stronger station WMVP (1290 AM), the format and programming moved there.
-As a result, 1590 AM went dark in 1988, and its broadcast license turned in to the FCC.
+The daytime-only 1590 AM, still WAWA, on October 1, 1987, also picked up the WLUM call letters.
+The AM station was long hampered by a weak signal, and when All Pro Broadcasting purchased stronger 24 hour station WMVP (1290 AM), the format and programming moved there.
+As a result, 1590 AM went dark in 1988, and its broadcast license was turned in to the FCC.

-Rhythmic (1982-1991)
+Rhythmic (1982–1991)

-WLUM has gone through many changes and tweaks over the years since its debut in 1979.
-In all incarnations since, they have carried the WLUM call sign.
-In the beginning, WLUM played Disco and Soul hits, though a different format than its AM sister station.
-In 1982, the station began adding more Urban music, and by the summer of 1983, the station's format morphed into a Rhythmic Contemporary Hits presentation with the brandings "WLUM FM 102", "WLUM 102 Milwaukee's Hot FM", "Club 102 WLUM", "Power 102 WLUM", "WLUM 102 FM", and then following later as "Hot 102 WLUM" as they aired a mix of dance music (including Freestyle, House and Club Imports) and Top 40 hits (including Rock and Modern/Alternative tracks).
-By 1989, WLUM was featuring shows like "Casey's Top 40" and "American Dance Traxx" as it began to shift further towards a Dance-leaning direction that was loosely patterned after Power 106 in Los Angeles under the guidance of veteran Rhythmic program director and future consultant Rick Thomas before moving on to launch XHITZ/San Diego's Rhythmic format in April 1990.
-It was also during this period that Bubba the Love Sponge briefly did an airshift at Hot 102.
+In 1982, WLUM began adding more urban music.
+By the summer of 1983, the station's format morphed into a Rhythmic Contemporary Hits presentation with the brandings "WLUM FM 102", "WLUM 102 Milwaukee's Hot FM", "Club 102 WLUM", "Power 102 WLUM", "WLUM 102 FM".
+It settled on "Hot 102 WLUM", and aired a mix of dance music (including freestyle, house and club imports) and Top 40 hits (including rock and modern/alternative tracks).

+By 1989, WLUM was featuring shows like "Casey's Top 40" and "American Dance Traxx" as it began to shift further towards a dance-leaning direction that was loosely patterned after Power 106 in Los Angeles.
+Veteran Rhythmic program director and future consultant Rick Thomas was in charge, before moving on to launch XHITZ San Diego's rhythmic format in April 1990.
+Also during this period, noted radio personality Bubba the Love Sponge briefly did an air shift at Hot 102.

-Top 40 (1991-1994)
+Top 40 (1991–1994)

-By late 1991, WLUM evolved into a straightforward CHR presentation.
-More hip-hop was added to the playlist by the following year, to better compete with upstart rival V100.7 for the urban audience.
-By late 1993, it began shifting back to a Dance-leaning direction, billing themselves as "Hot 102 WLUM, Milwaukee's Party Station".
+By late 1991, WLUM evolved into a straightforward Top 40/CHR presentation.
+More hip-hop was added to the playlist by the following year, to better compete with upstart rival WKKV-FM for the urban audience.

+By late 1993, WLUM began shifting back to a dance-leaning direction, and used the moniker "Hot 102 WLUM, Milwaukee's Party Station".
 This lasted until the Summer of 1994, when it shifted back to mainstream Top 40.